 Was your smart meter in pre-payment mode with a previous supplier?

 If you have a first Generation Smart meter and were on a pre-pay tariff with your previous supplier, your meter might not have switched correctly to credit mode on your switchover date.
-If you believe this might have happened please contact us, we may also advise to contact your previous Supplier.
+If you believe this might have happened please contact us via the methods below, we may also advise to contact your previous Supplier.

 How to get in contact with us?

 Contact our customer care team on 0330 111 5050 if your emergency occurs between the hours of 9am – 5pm, Monday to Friday.

-Please note, this email address is monitored from 9am - 9.30pm, Monday-Friday, and 9am - 5pm Saturday-Sunday.
+Please note, the email address and form responses are monitored from 9am - 9.30pm, Monday-Friday, and 9am - 5pm Saturday-Sunday.
 Once we have received your request, a member of the team will respond as soon as possible, usually within the hour.
 Only emails and form submissions related to emergencies will receive a response.
 If your email reaches us later than these hours, you will receive a response first thing the following day.

 Non-Emergency Meter Faults